 The Washington State Department of Health (DOH) continues to make progress with our COVID-19 vaccine distribution and administration efforts.

-Study: Moderna COVID-19 vaccine extremely effective for teens
+Study: Pfizer extremely effective for adolescents

-The above is a press release from WA Department of Health.
+The above is a press release from the WA State Department of Health.
 The Auburn Examiner has not independently verified its contents and encourages our readers to personally verify any information they find may be overly biased or questionable.
 The publication of this press release does not indicate an endorsement of its content.